#LifeAtIM

 Cycling, walking in the countryside, music festivals.

-Two of our former apprentices tell their stories of how #LifeAtIM's dedication to diversity helped them to thrive in the early days of their careers.
+A current Solicitor Apprentice and 1st year Trainee tell their stories of how #LifeAtIM's dedication to diversity helped them to thrive in their careers.

 I joined Irwin Mitchell as a Paralegal Apprentice at just 18 years old and fresh out of sixth form!
 I completed my two-year apprenticeship in the Commercial team, and I have stayed on in the team as a Paralegal.